RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - Arranging an international conference
       - However: role of intention.
     - The Political Nature of Recognition
-      - ‘States have discovered that the granting or withholding of recognition can be used to further a national policy.
+      - 'States have discovered that the granting or withholding of recognition can be used to further a national policy.
       - States have refused it as a mark of disapproval, as nearly all of them did to Manchukuo and they have granted it in order to establish the very independence of which recognition is supposed to be a mere acknowledgement.
-      - So, ... we can point to the situation in 1948 when the US recognised Israel within a few hours of its proclamation of independence.’
+      - So, ... we can point to the situation in 1948 when the US recognised Israel within a few hours of its proclamation of independence.'
 Brierly – Law of Nations (H&S p 137)
         - – (for context on US recognition of Israel see H&S p 137 fn 180.)
       - Shaw – recognition is a purely political act
     - The legal side of Recognition?
       - Badinter Commission Opinion No 10.
-        - recognition is a discretionary act that other states may perform when and in the manner they choose, ‘subject only to compliance with the imperatives of general international law, and particularly those prohibiting the use of force in dealings with other states or guaranteeing the rights of ethnic, religious or linguistic minorities.’
+        - recognition is a discretionary act that other states may perform when and in the manner they choose, 'subject only to compliance with the imperatives of general international law, and particularly those prohibiting the use of force in dealings with other states or guaranteeing the rights of ethnic, religious or linguistic minorities.'
       - Southern Rhodesia eg (unlawfulness of minority rule).
     - Does the practice of state recognition add additional criteria to statehood?
-      - See European Community (EC)’s Guidelines on the Recognition of New States in Eastern Europe and in the Soviet Union (Dec 1991),
+      - See European Community (EC)'s Guidelines on the Recognition of New States in Eastern Europe and in the Soviet Union (Dec 1991),
         - Respect for the provisions of UN Charter
-        - Guarantees of ethnic and national groups’ and minorities’ rights
+        - Guarantees of ethnic and national groups' and minorities' rights
         - Respect for inviolability of frontiers (only changed by peaceful means and common agreement)
         - Acceptance of all relevant commitments re disarmament, nuclear non-proliferation, security, regional stability
         - Commitment to settle by agreement (if necessary, arbitration) all questions concerning state succession and regional disputes